osa1/int-proj/Report.markdown

 Compiler-Compiler](https://cs.au.dk/~hosc/local/HOSC-12-4-pp381-391.pdf), but
 also realized by Turchin(inventor of supercompilation) independently[^1].

-In this short experiment I'm going to explore two approaches of specializing interpreters on programs.
+In this short project I'm going to try two approaches of specializing interpreters on programs.
 I'm going to perform interpreter specialization using two different methods: Partial evaluation and multi-stage programming.
 The object language is [Unlambda](http://www.madore.org/~david/programs/unlambda/):